TCU Student Media gives students an opportunity to explore leadership and storytelling through the framework of journalism.

 Crew members work behind the scenes to produce TCU News Now and TCU Sports Now, as well as specials such as The Leap and Unscripted.

-Copy editors are responsible for making sure stories adhere to grammar, spelling and punctuation rules as well as AP and TCU style.
+Job Description: Copy editors are responsible for making sure stories adhere to grammar, spelling and punctuation rules as well as AP and TCU style.
+They are expected to edit stories in a timely manner to help ensure that work meets minimum publication standards.
+They are also expected to help cultivate a newsroom culture that is […]

 The editor of Skiffx360 is responsible for unique content for the weekly publication